calhounpaul/ML/README.md

 - **Containerization**: Extensive use of Docker for reproducible and portable ML environments.
 - **Integration**: Works with popular platforms like Hugging Face and frameworks such as PyTorch and Transformers.
 - **Full Pipeline Support**: Includes tools for data processing, model training, and inference.
+- **Multimodal AI**: Capabilities for processing and generating text, images, and videos.

 ## Repository Structure